artist-hks/artist-hks/README.md

 Machine Learning Enthusiast • UI/UX Designer • Creative Developer
 -----------------------------------------------------------------

-I’m Hemant Kumar Sharma (HKS), a Computer Science student who enjoys building intelligent systems and designing clean, user-friendly digital experiences.
+I’m Hemant Sharma (HKS), a Computer Science student with a strong interest in Machine Learning and UI/UX design.

-I work at the intersection of Machine Learning and UI/UX, turning ideas into real-world applications.
-From developing predictive ML models to designing interactive dashboards, I focus on creating solutions that are both functional and visually engaging.
+I enjoy building practical, real-world projects by combining data-driven solutions with clean and user-friendly interfaces.
+My work focuses on developing machine learning models and presenting them through interactive and intuitive applications.

-I’ve built projects like a Diabetes Risk Prediction system, a Game Addiction Detector, and a Video Game Sales Intelligence dashboard — handling everything from data preprocessing to deployment.
+I have worked on projects such as Diabetes Risk Prediction, Game Addiction Detection, and a Video Game Sales Intelligence dashboard, where I handled tasks from data preprocessing and model building to deployment.

-Apart from tech, I’m also a national-level sketch artist, which reflects in my design sense and attention to detail.

-My goal is to create advanced AI systems and eventually build an intelligent assistant like Jarvis.

-* 🌍  I'm based in India
+Along with development, I have a creative background in design and sketching, which helps me maintain a strong focus on aesthetics and user experience.

+I’m continuously learning and exploring new technologies to improve my skills and build more efficient and impactful solutions.

 * ✉️  You can contact me at [artist.hks.dev@gmail.com](mailto:artist.hks.dev@gmail.com)
 * 🧠  I'm currently learning Machine Learning • Deep Learning • Advanced UI/UX
 * 👥  I'm looking to collaborate on AI/ML Projects • UI/UX Design • Innovative Tech Ideas